Cervical Nerve Impingement

 Shooting Pains Down the Arms

 Due to the nature of the nerve supply, although the problem is in the neck, the symptoms complained can be felt further down the arm as the nerves supply both motor strength and sensation down to the hands.
 Common radiating symptoms complained by patients are described as “shooting pain”, “pulling pain”, and “tingling sensation”.
 In severe cases, patients may complain of weakness on the affected side.

-Also, the added pressure to the facet joints result in enlargement of the joints or development of bone spurs, which can impinge on the nerve as it exits the foramina canal.
+Also, the added pressure to the facet joints results in enlargement of the joints or development of bone spurs, which can also impinge on the nerve as it exits the foramina canal.

 What can physiotherapists do?

-While the damage to the joints due to degeneration is irreversible, reducing muscle tightness and stiffness to offload the added pressure on the affected joints and discs should be priority.
+While the damage to the joints due to degeneration is irreversible, reducing muscle tightness and stiffness to offload the added pressure on the affected joints and discs should be a priority.
 Modalities such as cervical traction, ultrasound, and heat pack may also be used for symptomatic relief.

 It is important for those with a history of cervical nerve impingement to strengthen their neck muscles, especially the deep neck flexors and extensors.
 These muscles are often found to be weak in patients with neck pain.
 Muscle balance in the neck has to be restored for the neck to move better without excessive loading in the joints.

 Experiencing neck pain?
 Click here to find out more about physiotherapy for neck pain relief and how Core Concepts can help